 - the nature of the offence: in general, convictions for sexual, violent or drug offences will be particularly strong contra-indicators for work with children; - the nature of the appointment: for example, serious sexual, violent, drug or drink offences would be of particular concern where the individual would be providing care and driving or drink offences would be relevant in situations involving transport of children; - the age of the offence: offences which took place many years in the past may often have less relevance than recent ones.
 However, convictions for serious violent or sexual offences or serious offences involving substance abuse are more likely to give cause for continuing concern than, for instance, an isolated case of dishonesty committed when the person was young.
-The potential for rehabilitation must be weighed against the need to protect children; and - the frequency of the offence: a series of offences over time is more likely to give cause for concern than an isolated minor conviction.
+The potential for rehabilitation must be weighed against the need to protect children; and

+• the frequency of the offence: a series of offences over time is more likely to give cause for concern than an isolated minor conviction.

-The headteacher may also take into account whether or not an individual disclosed these convictions or other information on their Declaration of Criminal Convictions Form and should discuss failure to do so with them.
+The headteacher may also take into account whether or not an individual disclosed these convictions or other information on their Criminal Records Declaration Form and should discuss failure to do so with them.
 If an individual admits to a previously undisclosed conviction but claims the failure to disclose was an oversight it will be for the headteacher, or where appropriate governing body, to decide whether the explanation is credible.

 If an applicant disputes the information provided on the disclosure then either the applicant or the registered body can contact the DBS within 3 months of the date of issue of the disclosure.
+An applicant registered with the DBS Update Service can also dispute the outcome of the status check.
 In all cases the applicant should notify the registered body of the dispute in order to prevent a recruitment decision being made before the dispute is resolved.